DeHealthFoundation · UA

 • How does the Foundation handle conflicts of interest?

-The founders openly disclose that the Foundation and DeHealth Technologies / ArmyHealth System share co-founders.
+The founders openly disclose that the Foundation and DeHealth / ArmyHealth System share co-founders.
 The Foundation is a separate legal entity with its own bank account, EDRPOU, and reporting.
 Funds raised for humanitarian delivery are not used to develop commercial products.
 The relationship between the Foundation and the technology companies is publicly documented on the About page.

 Partnerships & engagement